pascallanger/DIY-Multiprotocol-TX-Module/docs/Frequency_Tuning.md

 * **FrSkyV** (e.g. FrSky V8R4, V8R7 and V8FR receivers)
 * **FrSkyX** (e.g. FrSky X4R, X6R, X8R, and XSR receivers)
 * **S-FHSS** (e.g. Futaba S-FHSS receivers)
+* **Corona** (e.g. Corona V1 FSS and Corona V2 DSSS CR8D/CR6D/CR4D receivers)

 There is a [video](#video) at the end of this page which gives an example of the tuning process.

 ## More information
-Original FrSky and Futaba receivers have been frequency-tuned by the manufacturer at the factory.
+Original FrSky, Futaba and Corona receivers have been frequency-tuned by the manufacturer at the factory.
 Because of variations in the oscillator crystals used in multiprotocol modules it is necessary to fine-tune the module to match the manufacturer frequencies.

 'Compatible' receivers suffer the same variation in crystal oscillators as multiprotocol modules, but have to be compatible with genuine (manufacturer-tuned) transmitters so they will typically have auto-tuning built in, and will self-tune to the radio's frequency when they are bound.